Broken Function Level Authorization

 4. Code Reviews and Static Analysis

-Implementing peer code reviews and using static analysis tools can help identify authorization issues during the development phase.
+Implementing peer code reviews and static analysis tools can help identify authorization issues during the development phase.
 This practice promotes a security-first mindset among developers.

 5. User Activity Monitoring